justinmklam/personal-website/content/posts/2021/02/levain-monitor.md

 ## Firmware

 I wanted to use a task-based architecture, since having everything in a single state machine can become convoluted and difficult to debug.
 With multitasking, the processor is only executing a single task at any given time, but it switches between each task rapidly to give the illusion of concurrency.
-I've used FreeRTOS before, but wanted something more lightweight since I didn't need all the bells and whistles that it provides.
+I've used FreeRTOS in other projects, but wanted something more lightweight since I didn't need all the bells and whistles that it provides.

 {{<img caption="Multitasking vs concurrency" link="https://www.freertos.org/implementation/a00004.html" link-text="FreeRTOS" src="/imgs/blog-imgs/sourdough-starter-monitor-lid/TaskExecution.gif" >}}